anjanabalabhaskara/smart-grid-attack-synthesis-tool/README.md

 The user starts the simulation by pressing the run button

 **Step 6:**
-The time duration for which the simulation is to be continued is
+The user specifies the time duration for which the simulation is to be continued in the Simulation Time tab.